salah3x/gym-webapp/README.md

 * Install firebase tools: `npm install -g firebase-tools`
 * Authenticate the cli and access Firebase projects: `firebase login`
 * Initialize your site (choose the `dist/gym-webapp` folder for the hosting plan): `firebase init`
-* Deploy the site and the backend functions to Firebase: `firebase deploy [--only hosting | functions]` (This will build the project first and do some linting)
+* Deploy the website and the backend functions to Firebase: `firebase deploy [--only hosting | functions]` (This will build the project first and do some linting)

 ## Further help